razage/fabula-ultima-unofficial/documentation/classes/elementalist.md

 ### Magical Artillery

 This skill gives you a bonus to your Magic Check based on its level if you have an arcane weapon equipped.
-If you are mostly using arcane weapons, this is easiest to manage by editing your spells accordingly.
-If you use other types of weapons, you'll have to remmeber this bonus and apply it manually.
+This bonus can be applied in a couple of ways, but you'll need to verify that you have an arcane weapon manually.
+You can either edit your spells to have a +2 on accuracy, or you can go to the effects tab and add the `Magical Artillery` effect once for each skill rank you have.

 ### Ritual Elementalism